corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/utxo-ledger-example-cordapp/running-the-chat-cordapp.md

   'https://localhost:8888/api/v1/flow/17F49B05B2B5/create-1' \
   -H 'accept: application/json'
   ```
-If the flow has run successfully this will return a “COMPLETED” status together with the `flowResult`.
+If the flow has run successfully, this returns a “COMPLETED” status together with the `flowResult`.

   ```java
 {